 The Mayor of Pamplona, Hemingway jr., the only English bullfighter, the greatest American and Spanish bull-runners… there is simply no other guide to Pamplona in the English language…

-With a foreword from the Mayor of Pamplona, making this the only government sanctioned guide to the city, and contributions by John Hemingway, grandson of Nobel-prize winning author Ernest Hemingway – who made Pamplona world famous – and a memoir by Beatrice Welles of her first visit there with her father, Orson Welles, producer, director, writer and star of the greatest film ever made ‘Citizen Kane’.
-Also including chapters on how to run by ‘Buffalo’ Bill Hillmann – the best young American runner – and why to run by Joe Distler – the greatest American runner ever – and photos by EPA senior photographer, and half-century Pamplona veteran, Jim Hollander.
+With a foreword from the Mayor of Pamplona, making this the official guide to the city, and contributions by John Hemingway, grandson of Nobel-prize winning author Ernest Hemingway – who made Pamplona world famous – and a memoir by Beatrice Welles of her first visit there with her father, Orson Welles, producer, director, writer and star of the greatest film ever made ‘Citizen Kane’.
+Also including chapters on how to run by ‘Buffalo’ Bill Hillmann – the young American runner – and why to run by Joe Distler – the greatest American runner ever – and photos by veteran EPA photographer Jim Hollander from his half-century of experience in Pamplona.

 How To Survive The Bulls Of Pamplona